Dates and timestamps

 options overview

-The option object sets the format of each specific component that we want to include.
-If a specific component is not mentioned in the object or set to undefined, it will be left out from the output.
+The option object sets the format for each component we want to include.
+If a component is not mentioned in the object, or set to undefined, it is left out from the output.

 const options = {